-Dr. Richard Deming, a doctor and philanthropist in Des Moines, has established The Deming Initiative: A Path to Joy through Social Impact at Drake.
+Dr. Richard Deming, a generous doctor and philanthropist in Des Moines, has established The Deming Initiative: A Path to Joy through Social Impact at Drake.
 The Deming Initiative enhances Drake’s Changemaker priority by offering grants for students and faculty whose projects advance social change and, ultimately, create a path to joy for those impacted by the work.
 He committed a $62,500 cash gift and a $1 million deferred gift.

 Darnell, BN’80, and Donna, LA’80, Pettengill honored their families’ ties to rural America and Drake University with a $100,000 gift to the Jay N. Darling Institute.
-Their investment will create a DarlingCorps Scholarship, which provides opportunities for a Drake student to partner with a rural community on a service or research project.
+The investment will create a DarlingCorps Scholarship, which provides opportunities for a Drake student to partner with a rural community on a service or research project.
 The Pettengills, who live in Rio Verde, Arizona, also gave $35,000 to the Center for Public Democracy to fund a summer youth leadership institute led by the Robert D. and Billie Ray Center.
 The couple has supported Drake University for many years, including service on the Drake Parents Board.
 Their children Laura, BN’09, LW’12, and Michael, BN’12, LW’15, are also Drake graduates.

 Building on a history of championing Drake’s entrepreneurial and sustainability programs, John Lorentzen, BN’77, LA’77, and Penney Fillmer of Deer Grove, Illinois have made a leadership gift to the Jay N. Darling Institute.
 Their gift will create a $100,000 DarlingCorps Scholarship and a $30,000 endowed fund to support the institute’s programming in rural America.

 Johnnie, LA’65, and Anne Carson from Reston, Virginia, have generously committed two $100,000 scholarships for the Center for Public Democracy.
 The Public Democracy Scholars program will prepare students to be civic leaders through dedicated coursework and immersive engagement.
-Their passion for the Center for Public Democracy reflects the Carsons’ strong commitment to democracy and public service, including Johnnie’s leadership as United States ambassador to Uganda, Zimbabwe, and Kenya.
+Their passion for the Center for Public Democracy reflects the Carsons’ strong commitment to democracy and public service, including Johnnie’s leadership as ambassador to Uganda, Zimbabwe and Kenya.

 Drake University Law School celebrates a $3.25 million gift to establish the J. Locke (LW’48) and Harriet S. Macomber Drake Law School Fund that will support the Drake Entrepreneurial and Transactional Clinic.
 The clinic represents entrepreneurs and innovators located in underserved Des Moines neighborhoods and rural communities who are not able to afford legal counsel.

-Tom Bernau, BN’85, LW’88, president of Bernau Capital in West Des Moines, Iowa, committed a $1 million gift to Drake Law School.
+Tom Bernau, BN’85, LW’88, president of Bernau Capital in West Des Moines, Iowa, recently committed a $1 million gift to Drake Law School.
 Tom serves on the campaign steering committee and the Drake University Board of Trustees.

 Ike Vanden Eykel, BN’71, and his wife, Cathy, contributed $1.05 million to support the operations and long-term vitality of Drake University.
 Ike serves on the Drake University Board of Trustees and the campaign steering committee.
 Ike and Cathy live in Dallas, Texas, where Ike is a managing shareholder and CEO at Koons-Fuller PC.